 BIMM Berlin alumna Ngoc Anh Nguyen on being featured in Sennheiser’s new Product Story

-BIMM Institute Berlin alumna, Ngoc Anh Nguyen – better known as “ANOTHER NGUYEN” – has recently been featured in Sennheiser’s new Product Story for their new dynamic in-ear monitors.
-She has shared her experience of working with Sennheiser and talked about her upcoming projects and her career since graduating from BIMM Institute Berlin.
+BIMM University Berlin alumna, Ngoc Anh Nguyen – better known as “ANOTHER NGUYEN” – has recently been featured in Sennheiser’s new Product Story for their new dynamic in-ear monitors.
+She has shared her experience of working with Sennheiser and talked about her upcoming projects and her career since graduating from BIMM University Berlin.

 How did the collaboration with Sennheiser come about?